 No. The clinician doing the assessment will be seeking further evidence and, in general, the GP will be in the best position or have access to the relevant records.
 However, we appreciate that Healthcare Professionals may work in teams.
 If another professional has more appropriate knowledge we would be glad to receive their report either as well or instead.
 In fact, we are also happy to receive information from non-healthcare professionals who might be able to provide additional information.
 This includes information from friends, relatives and carers where appropriate.

 Your reports come through to a Healthcare Professional to read.
 This helps decide whether or not your patient will need to attend in person.
 The report will also be available during the face-to-face assessment so your patient will be able to add to or clarify any details.
 This helps the Healthcare Professional to provide sound and well reasoned advice to the DWP Decision Makers who can then make decisions appropriately and offer access to work related activity where appropriate.
 The Decision Makers at DWP also have access to your report when they reach their final decision.

 The reports are then filed by DWP under their Data Protection Policy.
-Information about the DWP Data Protection Policy can be found here.
+Information about the DWP Data Protection Policy can be found here(link is external).

 The report may also be used again if there is an appeal or reconsideration.

 We understand this is time-consuming.
 There are a number of reasons this might happen.